 Kentucky is the home of Bourbon.
 But even if Bourbon gets most often produced there, it doesn't necessarily have to be.

 The regulation regarding the production site is that as an original American product, it has to be manufactured in the US to be called Bourbon.
 Hence, you could produce Bourbon in every state.

 However, in reality, only a few attempt to produce it.
 Kentucky accounts for 95% of the global Bourbon production.

 There's also a sub-type called "Kentucky Bourbon".
 Obviously, this type has to be distilled and aged in Kentucky.

 The taste of Bourbon

-Bourbon typically has a sweet taste to it, brought in from the corn.
+Bourbon typically has a sweet taste coming from the corn.
 Throughout the aging process, the spirit acquires additional aromas.
 That can be, for instance, vanilla, caramel, spice, and, naturally, oak.

-But don’t get me wrong.
-Even if the flavor is comparable amongst brands, there are still noticeable differences regarding taste and quality.
+Yet, even if the flavor is comparable amongst brands, there are still noticeable differences regarding taste and quality.